 The Royal Spanish Academy, or Real Academia Española, was founded in 1713, mainly with the purpose of standardizing the language.
-For example, it did future Spanish learners a big favor by standardizing the use of accents to denote syllabic stress that does not follow the pronunciation rules.
+For example, it did future Spanish learners a big favor by standardizing the use of accents to denote syllabic stress that does not follow the pronunciation rules (see Spanish pronunciation).

 Between 1726–1739 it produced its first dictionary (in six volumes).
 It’s still the authoritative source on Castilian Spanish today, reporting an estimated 93,000 words in its latest edition (2014).
 Because the language differs so much internationally, other Spanish-speaking countries have their own academies to keep tabs on their regional features.